 She rushed off before the man returned, straight back to her apartment.
-One of the plastic bottles had a large hole in it from a claw, but otherwise nothing had gone wrong.
-She downed an entire bottle, and the awful scratchy feeling in her mouth finally vanished.
+One of the plastic bottles had a large hole punched in it from one of her claws, but otherwise nothing had gone wrong.
+She downed an entire bottle, and the awful scratchy feeling in her mouth and throat finally vanished.

 OK, that didn’t go so bad.
 She returned to the streets, heading in the opposite direction of the strip mall.
 Soon, she stumbled upon a newspaper vending machine thing for a paper called the Westward City Times.
 In its window was the front page, dated Saturday, April 13, 2013.
 Is that the name of this city?
 Or are we just west of something?
 The front page story of the newspaper didn’t make any particular sense to her.
 A man in front of a burning building stood with fire shooting out of his hands.
 What?
 Why would he light a building on fire?
 That can’t be real, can it?